 Everyone always said that rapeseed oil is bad.
 True?
 Since the very beginning, rapeseed lost the battle for a place on the dietary shelves – instead, we can find olive oil or coconut oil there.
 But did we rightly turn our backs on it?
 Or, on the contrary - should we stock our kitchen cabinets with it?
 Here are 4 myths, which you probably heard of before, about rapeseed oil.

 In the age of coconut oil popularity, and "the only correct" dietary recommendations, writing about rapeseed oil is not easy.
 It has been assumed that it is bad and that’s it.
-No one knows why, no one knows how important it is that many people really duplicate information that they have not even tested.
-And the truth is quite different: rapeseed oil is not at all as bad as people think.
+No one knows why, no one knows how important it is that many people really duplicate information that they have not even proven.
+And the truth is quite different: rapeseed oil is not at all as bad as people think!.
 On the contrary: there are a lot of pros that people do not realize.

 Myth 1: rapeseed oil is much worse than coconut oil.